elsafecke/azure-ai-agents-labs/Lab 2 - Create AI Agent in AI Foundy UI.md

 ### Step 3: Chat with our new AI Agent

-1. Chat with your agent.
+1. **Chat with your agent**.
 Now you're free to ask your agent questions based on the data provided, here are some sample questions to try out and see how the agent responds.
 We can also ask for analysis based on the data provided.

 Questions for the policy document: